How to Break In Hiking Boots Without Getting Blisters

 The Short Answer — Wear Them Before the Trail

+Probably should have opened with this section, honestly.
 Two to three weeks of daily wearing before any serious hike.
-That’s it.
 That’s the rule.
-Non-negotiable.
+Full stop.

-Probably should have opened with this section, honestly.
-Most blister guides skip straight to moleskin and forget that prevention starts weeks before you ever hit a trailhead.
+Most blister guides skip straight to moleskin and forget that prevention starts weeks before you ever reach a trailhead.
+Don’t make my mistake.

 Day 1–3 — Indoor Wearing